Open-Bytes/SwiftUINavigator/README.md

 ## Why?

-Let's first explore the limitation of SwiftUI then explore the awesome features **SwiftUINavigator** provides.
+Let's first explore the limitations of SwiftUI then explore the awesome features **SwiftUINavigator** provides.

 ### SwiftUI Limitations